NEW JAPAN PRO-WRESTLING

 International tickets on sale NOW for Wrestle Kingdom!

 Ibushi would fall on his first defence of the new belt to New Japan Cup winner Will Ospreay, the Commonwealth Kingpin completing a stunning ascent to the pinnacle of professional wresting.
 Yet he would launch himself into a demanding schedule, including a brutal war with Shingo Takagi that year at Dontaku, a match that resulted in a litany of injuries for the champion.
-NJPW would strip Ospreay of the title as he recovered, leaving Takagi to defeat Kazuchika Okada and lift the vacated gold- only for Ospreay to show up in the US with his own version of the gold.
+NJPW would strip Ospreay of the title as he recovered, leaving Takagi to defeat Kazuchika Okada and lift the vacated gold- only for Ospreay to show up in the US with his own version of the title.
 As Ospreay refused to recognise Shingo as the IWGP World Heavyweight Champion, the decision was made for two main events to settle it all; Takagi defending his official title against G1 Climax 31 winner Kazuchika Okada on January 4, and the winner meeting Will Ospreay on January 5.

 Though Shingo badly wanted revenge on Ospreay for his Dontaku defeat, and to establish himself as the undisputed IWGP World Heavyweight Champion, it would be Kazuchika Okada on top on January 4.
 A war inside the ring and out, Takagi and Okada battled for 35 minutes and 44 seconds.
 Shingo would get every bit the Rainmaker that had, through nagging injury and his own battle with COVID, been arguably not at the 100% Okada would say he was at.
 Ultimately, Shingo would experience the Rainmaker for the very first time, and with it, experience defeat, handing over the IWGP World Heavyweight gold he’d held since June en route to MVP status that year.